BABAYEGAR/Covid19QA/README.md

 4. The program will check the Output folder and if the there is no saved transformer model, the program will train and write the model to file

-5. The program will return a dataframe with answers ranked by the start score.
+5. The program will return a dataframe with answers sorted in descending order by the start and end score.